The nonlinear motion of cells subject to external forces: Results

-With activity, as shown in shown in Fig. \ref{fig:schematic} (c), we find, in addition to RP(L), LP(R) and DB, a right-moving right-parabola RP(R) state with finite traction, and then two long and thin states (see 2nd moment in Figs. \ref{fig:profiles} (c)), the right-moving double hump DH(R) state, which has a small dip followed by a prominent frontal hump, and the right-moving pancake PC(R) drop, which is flat almost everywhere with the average height $\bar{h} < h_{0}$.
-Both DH(R) and PC(R) drops have zero traction in the bulk (Fig. \ref{fig:profiles} (d)).
-The tractionless drops that we studied in \cite{loisy2019tractionless} can be found in the DH(R) region of the phase plane along the line of equal contact angle (dotted line, Figs. \ref{fig:profiles} (b) - (d)).
-The symmetry about the push/pull axis is broken because the drop is motile at zero force due to the imposed winding $\omega = 1$ (Figs. \ref{fig:profiles} (b)).
-Both the RP(L) and LP(R) regions become smaller with activity and are pushed towards the top-left (push-left/squeeze) and top-right (push-right/squeeze) of the phase plane respectively by the emergence of the RP(R) phase, which largely occupies the middle squeeze region that lies between RP(L) and LP(R).
+With contractility, as shown in shown in Fig. \ref{fig:schematic} (b), we find, in addition to RP(L), LP(R) and DB, a right-moving right-parabola RP(R) state with finite traction, and then two long and thin states (see length in Figs. \ref{fig:profiles} (c)), the right-moving double hump DH(R) state, which has a small dip followed by a prominent frontal hump, and the right-moving pancake PC(R) drop, which is flat almost everywhere with the average height $\bar{h} < h_{0}$.